DiRAC-Training/FM001-Bash-command-line/_episodes/05-scripts.md

   ["hash-bang"](https://en.wikipedia.org/wiki/Shebang_(Unix)))
   tells our computer what program to run our script with.
-In this case, we are telling it to run our script with our command-line shell (what we've been doing everything in so far).
+In this case, we are telling it to run our script with our command-line shell (what we've been doing everything with so far).
 If we wanted our script to be run with something else, like Perl, we could add `#!/usr/bin/perl`
 * Now, anywhere below the first line, add `echo "Our script worked!"`.
 When our script runs, `echo` will happily print out `Our script worked!`.